Mellouli v. Lynch: Case history

 Both in immigration court and when in front of the Board of Immigration Appeals, Mellouli argued that as his conviction did not specify a controlled substance in the Controlled Substances Act, he cannot be deported.
 These judicial bodies rejected that argument, stating the specific substance is irrelevant to whether Mellouli can be deported.

 The Eight Circuit appellate court ruled that the BIA judgement was "reasonable" given the language of the statute.

 Ruling

-The case was originally brought against Attorney General Eric Holder, however, Loretta Lynch had taken over the Department of Justice at the time of the ruling, hence the case is cited as Mellouli v.
+The case was originally brought against Attorney General Eric Holder; however, Loretta Lynch had taken over the Department of Justice at the time of the ruling, hence the case is cited as Mellouli v.
 Lynch.
-The DoJ was represented by Rachel Kovner.
+The Justice Department was represented by Rachel Kovner.

 Justice Ruth Bader Ginsburg gave the majority opinion, arguing that as the conviction for possession of drug paraphernalia under Kansas state law did not require proof Mellouli that his offence 'related to' a federal controlled substance, he could not be deported.

 Justice Thomas and Justice Alito dissented.